auoie/udemydl-glue/README.md

 ## Usage

-Now for an Udemy course with DRM, copy the Init Data to `resources/init_data.txt` and copy the Copy as cURL to `resources/curl.txt`.
+Now for an Udemy course with DRM, copy the Init Data (from the browser console) to `resources/init_data.txt` and copy the Copy as cURL (filter by widevine from the Network Requests) to `resources/curl.txt`.

 ```bash
 python3 -m venv .venv